webtoknow/fx-trading-app/Week_09/Exercise/README.md

 For this exercise we will need to create:
 1. a Hibernate @Entity class that maps to the *transactions* table
-2. a TransactionVo class that will be used to serialize/deserialize data going through the @RestController(will be created after)
+2. a TransactionVo class that will be used to serialize/deserialize data going through the @RestController(wich will be created after)
 3. a class that implements Spring's Converter interface.
 It will convert Transaction @Entity objects to POJO TransactionVo objects.
 4. a @Configuration that defines the @Bean conversionService.
 The conversionService bean should be configured by registering all required converters(in this case we only have one for transactions).